davesweb/laravel-bricklink-api/README.md

 }
 ```

-For documentation on how to use the repositories and value objects please refer to the [davesweb/bricklink-api](https://github.com/davesweb/bricklink-api) package.
+For the documentation on how to use the repositories and value objects please refer to the [davesweb/bricklink-api](https://github.com/davesweb/bricklink-api) package.